-It is a bad idea to repost invoices/transactions just to enter a payment.
+In general, it is a bad idea to repost invoices/transactions just in order to enter a payment.
 The Cash->Payment window allows one to enter payments against AP invoices or transactions.

 The printing capability can be used to print checks.
 The default template is NEBS 9085, though you can use 9082 as well (as Quickbooks does).